We’d never heard of Port d’Andratx before we picked it for a last-minute Spring week away as a result of a special deal that came up on Travelzoo.

 It seemed like a good option to hopefully get away from what had seemed like an endless UK winter and get some much-needed sun – just a 2-hour flight away from Bournemouth Airport, which itself is just a 40-minute drive from home for us.

-South West Mallorca is a pretty heavy tourist destination, home to the resorts of Magaluf and Palmanova and their heavy-drinking, big partying Brits abroad.
+Much of South West Mallorca is a pretty heavy tourist destination, home to the resorts of Magaluf and Palmanova and their heavy-drinking, big partying Brits abroad.

-It’s a popular part of Mallorca – but not for us with our young family and our hopes for a quiet, relaxing week away in the sun.
+It’s a popular part of Mallorca – but not ideal for us with our young family and our hopes for a quiet, relaxing week away in the sun.

 Fishermen were drying their nets on the quays in front of tourists and locals enjoying coffee, beer and wine around the impossibly bright blue, sparkling waters of the harbour and its marina.

-There’s a peaceful, relaxing and clean feel to the town – but still with plenty of amenities including a supermarket, pharmacies, shops – as well as the aforementioned handful of cafes and restaurants.
-It’s a complete world away from the sometimes tacky, touristy feel of some of the other neighbouring towns and resorts.
+There’s a peaceful, relaxing and clean feel to the town – but still with plenty of amenities including a supermarket, pharmacies, shops – as well as the handful of cafes and restaurants.
+It’s a complete world away from the touristy feel of some of the other neighbouring towns and resorts.

 If you’re looking for a pleasant, relaxing town to visit or to stay in that’s suitable for families and which keeps you separate from the hard-partying revellers of nearby Magaluf, Port d’Andratx is absolutely ideal.